erfg12/Blizzard_Controller_Support/readme.md

 Use A, X, Y, B and Back to select command grid columns.

 The in-game overlay will help guide you to which command button you want to press.

-## To Build
-- Clone and build [DXNET](https://github.com/lepoco/dxnet).
-Add reference to the `net48` libraries.
-- Restore NuGet pkgs and build.